 Graduate assistantships are assigned by the Department Head in consultation with the Graduate Coordinator and faculty.
 Faculty needs and preferences are matched to skills and preferences of students insofar as is possible.
 Assignment preference is given to faculty who are funding assistantships with grants as long as overall department needs are not placed in jeopardy.
 Students on an assistantship must register for 12 credit hours for every fall or spring term they hold an assistantship.
-The must register for 9 credit hours if they hold a summer assistantship.
-This is typically achieved by registering for 9 hours of course credit and 3 hours of HDFS 7005/9005 during the fall and spring terms.
-You do not have any classroom obligation or work obligation for 7005/9005 beyond your assistantship assignment.
+They must register for 9 credit hours if they hold a summer assistantship.
+This is typically achieved by registering for 9 hours of course credit and 3 hours of assistantship credits (HDFS 7005/9005) during the fall and spring terms.
+There is no additional classroom obligation or work obligation for 7005/9005 beyond your assistantship assignment.

 There are three major categories of assistantships.
 Graduate Teaching Assistants (TAs) typically assist with teaching-related responsibilities, assist in classrooms or labs, meet with students, and grade papers.
 Graduate Student Assistants (GAs) have varied responsibilities as defined by their supervisor.
-These may include research not related to their own research interests and may include assisting with teaching-related responsibilities.
+These may include research not related to their own research interests, production of scholarly materials, and may include assisting with teaching-related responsibilities.
 Graduate Research Assistants (RAs) have research related responsibilities and typically do not engage in teaching-related activities.